Pulse nightclub shooting: Trial and acquittal of shooter's wife

 Mateen's second wife and widow, Noor Salman, was arrested in January 2017, at her home in Rodeo, California.
 She was charged in federal court in Orlando with aiding and abetting as well as obstruction of justice.
 Federal prosecutors accused her of knowing that Mateen was planning an attack.
 Salman pleaded not guilty to the charges.
 Salman moved to dismiss the obstruction charge; this motion was denied by U.S. District Judge Paul G. Byron.

 Salman's trial took place in March 2018.
 During the trial, the prosecution revealed it withheld information during discovery that Salman's confession of helping scout potential attack locations was not true based on cell phone evidence, and that the FBI knew this even though it had been used to deny her bail.
-The defense also sought to dismiss the charges or declare a mistrial on Brady disclosure grounds after this disclosure, and after the prosecution disclosed during the trial that Seddique Mateen had been a confidential FBI informant "at various points in time between January 2005 through June 2016."
+The defense also sought to dismiss the charges or declare a mistrial on Brady disclosure grounds after this disclosure, and after the prosecution disclosed during the trial that Seddique Mateen had been a confidential FBI informant "at various points in time between January 2005 through June 2016".
 The court denied Salman's motion to dismiss the charges or declare a mistrial.
-On March 30 the jury acquitted Salman of both charges, although the jury foreman said "we were convinced she did know" about Mateen's plans for an attack of some sort in advance.
+On March 30 the jury acquitted Salman of both charges, although the jury foreman said the jury was convinced she knew in advance about Mateen's plans for an attack of some sort.

 FBI investigation

-In July 2016, law enforcement officials reported that the FBI—after conducting "interviews and an examination of his computer and other electronic media"—had not found any evidence that Mateen targeted Pulse because the nightclub was a venue for gays or whether the attack was motivated by homophobia.
+In July 2016, law enforcement officials reported that, after conducting "interviews and an examination of his computer and other electronic media", the FBI had not found any evidence that Mateen targeted Pulse because the nightclub was a venue for gays or whether the attack was motivated by homophobia.
 According to witnesses, he did not make any homophobic comments during the shooting.
-Furthermore, nothing has been found confirming the speculation that he was gay and used gay dating apps; however, the FBI "has found evidence that Mateen was cheating on his wife with other women."
-Officials noted that "there is nothing to suggest that he attempted to cover up his tracks by deleting files."
-Generally, "a complete picture of what motivated Mateen remains murky and may never be known since he was killed in a shootout with police and did not leave a manifesto."
-The FBI has yet to conclude its investigation As of 2016.
+Furthermore, nothing has been found confirming the speculation that he was gay and used gay dating apps; however, the FBI "has found evidence that Mateen was cheating on his wife with other women".
+Officials noted that "there is nothing to suggest that he attempted to cover up his tracks by deleting files".
+Generally, "a complete picture of what motivated Mateen remains murky and may never be known since he was killed in a shootout with police and did not leave a manifesto".
+The FBI has yet to conclude its investigation as of 2016.